snodecoder/IntuneCD-AzureDevOps-Template/README.md

 The `intune-backup.yml` pipeline automatically generates markdown documentation from the backup.
 It creates documentation files in the `prod-documentation` folder.

 ### Restoring Configurations
-Follow these steps carefully to ensure a smooth restoration process:
+Follow these steps carefully to ensure a smooth restore process:

 1. **Create a New Branch**
 - Start by creating a new branch from the `main` branch.
 This ensures your changes are isolated.